Pushback (migration): Legality

+Pushbacks by the Hungarian authorities often involve police brutality - beating up asylum seekers and setting the dogs upon them - that in several cases end with death.
+The Hungarian authorities usually fail to investigate these tragedies effectively, and the cases are taken to the European Court of Human Rights.
+In Hungary, the Hungarian Helsinki Committee examines and reports about these abuses, provides free legal assistance to the plaintiffs, and takes them to court.

+Members of the parliament in Finland voted 167 to 31 in July 2024 for a law allowing pushbacks.
+Under the law, no asylum claims will be accepted on Finlands eastern border, if Russia transports migrants there in a hybrid warfare destabilization attempt, like it did in late 2023.
+When ordered, the measure allows the use of force to return migrants to russian territory.
+The order has to be issued by the president in conjunction with the parliament and the measure is limited to one month per directive.

 Cases

 On 5 May 2021, analysis by The Guardian estimated that EU countries had carried out almost 40,000 pushbacks, linked to 2,000 deaths, since the beginning of the COVID-19 pandemic.
 The Border Violence Monitoring Network, a coalition of organizations dedicated to monitoring and documenting pushbacks and other attributed human rights violence has documented 1281 testimonies, affecting over 22,646 persons.

 Balkan route

 Amnesty International has documented pushbacks by Greece since 2013.

 In 2021, Council of Europe Commissioner for Human Rights Dunja Mijatović urged Greece to put an end to pushbacks of migrants.

 Many of the pushbacks in Greece and Croatia are accomplished by masked men who have been observed operating Hellenic Coast Guard vessels or in heavily surveilled areas of the Croatian–Bosnian border.
 According to the Border Violence Monitoring Network (BVMN), almost 90% of migrants traveling on the Balkan route who reported pushbacks in 2020 also reported "torture, inhuman or degrading treatment".
 BVMN has reported "assaults lasting up to six hours, attacks by unmuzzled police dogs, and food being rubbed into the open wounds of pushback victims".
 In 2021 through 30 June, the Protecting Rights at Borders coalition recorded 5565 people reporting pushbacks.